captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Dass right.
-So wear a clean shirt, be sociable and then excuse yourself promptly after dessert--
+So wear a clean shirt, be sociable and then excuse yourself promptly after dessert—

 ---